thomasdullien/heap_history_viewer/README.md

 http://actes.sstic.org/SSTIC07/Rump_sessions/SSTIC07-rump-Richarte-Heap_Massaging.pdf)

-The tool had been reimplemented by various people in various places a few times, usually in a hackish / nonscalable manner.
-Common mistakes include:
+The tool had been reimplemented by various people in various places a few times, usually in a hackish / nonscalable manner. zynamics used to hand source code for a JOGL-based UI out with some of our trainings, but that tool is not easily portable to modern OpenGL *or* 64-bit address spaces.

+Other common mistakes include:

- - Not using OpenGL or a fast graphics card to render lots of rectangles.
+ - Not using OpenGL to render lots of rectangles.
  - Using floats or other low-precision coordinates to represent rectangle corners and hence suffering from rounding errors.
  - Not using a language that can deal with a couple million rectangles.